-At the work site, a chemical risk assessment should be carried out (as part of the normal workplace assessment) for the hazardous detergents and disinfectants.
+At the work site, a chemical risk assessment should be carried out (as part of the normal workplace assessment) for the hazardous cleaners and disinfectants.
 The risk assessment must be carried out before the agents are put into use.

 It is a good idea to do this for all agents being used.

-A safety data sheet must be provided (supplier's directions for use) Many suppliers prepare safety data sheets for all their products.
+A safety data sheet must be provided (supplier's directions for use)

+for hazardous mixtures.
+Many suppliers prepare safety data sheets for all their products.